subhs39/PM-Technical-Literacy/01-oauth-2.0/README.md

 # OAuth 2.0: The Product Manager's Guide

-**Repository Goal:** A comprehensive guide to understanding, implementing, and measuring OAuth 2.0, bridging the gap between technical implementation and product strategy.
+A comprehensive guide to understanding, implementing, and measuring OAuth 2.0, bridging the gap between technical implementation and product strategy.
 ---

 ## 1. The Layman Explanation (The "Why")